HuygensING/hyper-collate/README.md

 ### Interacting with the server

+There is a HyperCollate server with a REST-based API to interact with the HyperCollate algorithm.

+You have two options: either you interact with HyperCollate via the command line, or via a graphical interface.
+Both options are explained in detail below, so if you don’t know which one to choose, don’t worry and read on.

 Interaction with the server is through REST calls.
 This can be done in the computer language of your choice, with the `curl` tool, or (for the jar option) with the built-in API explorer at